flzara/dotfiles_old/README.md

 # My dotfiles

+**OLD VERSION.
+Not to be used.
+See https://github.com/flzara/dotfiles instead**

 This repo helps me track and replicate my current and past configuration files.
 It's based on [GNU Stow](http://www.gnu.org/software/stow/) to  manage them  and git to track and update them.
 It's still missing a lot of them.